JackHowa/ember-react-cheatsheet/docs/ember-to-react/inline-prop-logic.md

 In Ember, the `{{if}}` helper allows you to define conditional logic inline within a template.
 This helper evaluates a condition and returns one of two values based on whether the condition is true or false.
 The reusability depends on Ember components or helpers with `{{if}}`.

+The `@isTrue` signfifies the prop that Ember uses.

 ```handlebars
 <img
   alt={{if @isTrue 'True icon' 'False icon'}}